TwiN/skraid/listing/top.gg.md

 What you need to understand is that this bot will do good only if large communities are willing to give it a try, since they are the ones who are the most often targeted by raiders and scammers.
 As such, the efficiency of Skraid will increase over time.

 ### What kind of user id should I suggest for the global blocklist?
-There are only two valid reasons for submitting a blocklist suggestion using `s!suggest_blocklist`:
+There are only two valid reasons for submitting a blocklist suggestion using `s!suggest UserBlocklist <USER_ID> <REASON>`:
 1. **raid**: A user that was part of a raid
 2. **scam**: A user that was sending messages in text channels with the purpose to scam other users (e.g. Nitro scam).